Configure Wazuh and Hive

 Next change the listen address from [localhost](http://localhost/) to your hive address. in my example that is 192.168.200.200

-Now change the rpc_address.
-Replace the localhost with your hive IP address same as the above listen_address- In my case 192.168.200.200
+Now change the rpc\_address.
+Replace the [localhost](http://localhost/) with your hive IP address same as the above listen\_address- In my case 192.168.200.200

 Next change the seed address. but please remember do not change the port number **7000**.